iwonder77/piston-interactive/README.md

 ### Overview

-The esp32's sketch handles proper ToF sensor data acquisition and filtering, motion tracking logic, engine parameter calculations (rpms, torque, and horsepower), and creates corresponding PWM signal for the QuinLED driver board.
+The main esp32's source code contains classes that handle proper ToF sensor data acquisition and filtering, motion tracking logic, engine parameter calculations (rpms, torque, and horsepower), and create corresponding PWM signal for the QuinLED driver board.
 Below is an overview of each class in the sketch and the role it plays in this project.
-I haven't figured out how to split these files into their respective .h and .cpp files without the Arduino to ESP32 build process getting angry at me, so if you have advice let me know!

 ### `RingWindow` class